 If you’re too lazy to learn the barista craft — and many people are once the initial shopping-endorphins have worn off — this is capable of making drinkable coffee.
 Especially, if you pair it with some capsules that are better than what Nestle makes.

 The design, construction and quality of the machine that Nespresso has made together with De’longhi should be superb.
 It has extremely good reviews on Amazon.

 Espresso machines come in all shapes and forms, and it can be a bit of a jungle to figure what the difference is.

-Today, you can also find “non-electric manual espresso machines.”
+Today, you can also find “non-electric manual espresso machines” such as the Flair and the ROK.
 These kind of devices are somewhat new on the market and represent excellent value.
 If you’re not looking for a machine with latte capabilities, I’d recommend looking into these.

 For most people reading this, a semi-automatic espresso machine would be ideal.